- About Us

 Further details can be found at the "Client Brief / Official Rules" link at www.CollegiateECHO.org,

-PLEASE COMMENT - Separate Comments in Terms of Strengths and Areas for Improvement
+PLEASE COMMENT - Separate Your Comments in Terms of Strengths and Areas for Improvement

-We request you provide constructive comments.
-They are essential for faculty advisors teaching the students, These mandatory comment fields are separated in terms of:
+We request each judge to provide constructive comments.
+They are essential for faculty advisors teaching the students, These mandatory comment fields are separated in terms of

 - Strengths and